-- This outline is worth 100 points, graded primarily on scholarship, i.e., amount of research.
+- This outline/storyboard is worth 100 points, graded primarily on scholarship, i.e., amount of research.

-- Third, write an essay on pros and cons of re-introduction of the Mexican wolf to the American Southwest, using complete sentences and well-developed paragraphs.
+- Third, after getting back your graded outline, write an essay or make a video on pros and cons of re-introduction of the Mexican wolf to the American Southwest, using complete sentences and well-developed paragraphs.